Meshdynamics

 8 Frequency band for the service radio, in slot 2.
 Typically I or 4

 9 Frequency band for the service radio, in slot 3.
 Depends on the radio functionality.
-If none present, marked with "x".

 Notes on MD4000 Model configurations (Marker # 5 above)

-0 MD4350-AAIx, has 3 radios: 5.8 GHz uplink and downlink in slots 0,1 and one 2.4GHz service radio in slot 2
+MD4350-AAIx, has 3 radios: 5.8 GHz uplink and downlink in slots 0,1 and one 2.4GHz service in 2

 MD4250-AAxx is a two radio version of the same.
 The MD4xxx supports up to 4 radios.